 What is back and neck pain?

 Neck pain occurs in the area of the cervical vertebrae in your neck.
-Because of its location and range of motion, your neck is often left unprotected and subject to injury.
+Due to its location and range of motion, your neck is often left unprotected and at risk for injury.

-Pain in your back or neck area can be acute.
-That means it comes on suddenly and intensely.
+Pain in your back or neck area can come on suddenly and intensely.
 Chronic pain lasts for weeks, months, or even years.
 The pain can be continuous or intermittent.

 What causes back and neck pain?

 Even with today's technology, the exact cause of back and neck pain is difficult to determine.
 In most cases, back and neck pain may have many different causes, including any of the following:

 - Overuse, strenuous activity, or improper use, such as repetitive or heavy lifting

 - Degeneration of vertebrae, often caused by stresses on the muscles and ligaments that support your spine, or the effects of aging

 - Abnormal growth, such as a tumor or bone spur

 - Obesity, which places increased weight on your spine, and pressure on your discs